dimitrisdais/dimitris-dais.github.io/_posts/2025-06-03-zero_few_shot_pokemon_detection_with_vlms.md

 ---

-## 🧪 Step 2: Few-Shot Classification with CLIP Prototypes
+## 🧪 Few-Shot Classification with CLIP Prototypes

 To go beyond zero-shot limitations, we adopt a **few-shot classification** strategy using a labeled Pokémon dataset from [Kaggle](https://www.kaggle.com/datasets/lantian773030/pokemonclassification), containing ~50 images per class.